The Shop Will Be Closed From Friday 3rd October - Opening Again On Monday 6th October - We Are Still Operating Online

 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.) -

-Nevil Shute – Requiem For A Wren – First UK Edition 1955
+Nevil Shute – Requiem For A Wren – SIGNED First Edition 1955

-First edition, first printing of ‘Requiem For A Wren’.
+First edition, first printing.
 Published by Heinemann in London, 1955.
-This is a very good copy.
+This is a good to very good copy.
 The dust wrapper is nicely illustrated by Biro.
-It…
+It has some slight…

 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.) -